An Introduction to DeFi

 Decentralized Autonomous Organizations (DAOs) are blockchain-based organizations governed by their members through voting mechanisms.
 Participation in a DAO can result in taxable income, similar to governance token rewards, and is considered by the IRS to be self-employment income for tax purposes.
 This classification may impact tax liabilities for DAO participants, as self-employment income is subject to self-employment tax in addition to regular income tax.

-Tax Code Changes for DeFi in 2023
+IRS Tax Code Guidance for DeFi in 2024

-3. Revised Tax Brackets and Rates: The IRS has updated the tax brackets and rates for 2023 to account for inflation.
+- Revised Tax Brackets and Rates: The IRS has updated the tax brackets and rates for 2024 to account for inflation.
 These changes may affect your overall tax liability, depending on your income and the specific DeFi activities you engage in.
 It is essential to stay informed about these updates and adjust your tax planning strategies accordingly.

-4. Increase in Standard Deduction: The standard deduction amounts have been increased for 2023, which may impact your overall tax liability, especially if you do not itemize deductions.
+- Increase in Standard Deduction: The standard deduction amounts have been increased for 2024, which may impact your overall tax liability, especially if you do not itemize deductions.
 Be sure to consider these changes when planning for your DeFi taxes.

 Relevant IRS Tax Forms for DeFi Taxes